 The admissions committee may request additional materials if needed to assess an applicant’s ability to be successful in the coursework.

-Students in the Master of Public Administration program may opt to complete certificate course work without the credential.
 Please note that no credential will be awarded without completion of the graduate application into the certificate.
 Additionally, the School will prioritize course scheduling needs based on formal certificate enrollments.

 Graduate Certificates Outside SPAA